 We are studying Plantago species and their powdery mildew pathogens along a latitudinal gradient in the central US spanning a huge range in average annual minimum temperature (see map below) as well as snow cover (see Fig. 4 of this paper).

 We are surveying natural populations to investigate how the prevalence of disease and diversity of pathogen strains vary along this latitudinal gradient.
+(Click here to learn how *you* can contribute to the research!)
 This observational work is paired with laboratory and field experiments (e.g., at the Tyson Research Center) designed to tease apart how host and pathogen traits, as well as ecological and environmental factors, drive this variation.
 Statistical and mathematical models are key tools we can use to delineate sources of variation in disease prevalence and diversity, and to assess whether the mechanisms we test experimentally explain larger patterns that we observe in the field.

 Project 2: Does climate change affect the interplay between soil microbes and aboveground plant enemies?